They say…

 Brewing’s disputed histories

-“Anything but history, for history must be false.”
+“Anything but history, for must be false.”

 Robert Walpole (1676-1745)

 Beer culture is a form of popular culture, and suffers similarly from a less than scrupulous approach to its history.
 Authoritative histories of high art, politics, economics and other worthier fields of human endeavour are written by academic historians from carefully researched primary sources under the discipline of peer review.
-In contrast, the history of beer, like that of, say, popular music or TV comedy, seems often to have been dreamed up by the marketing department and passed into folk knowledge through the medium of pub anecdote.
+In contrast, the of beer, like that of, say, popular music or TV comedy, seems often to have been dreamed up by the marketing department and passed into folk knowledge through the medium of pub anecdote.

 For example, a fascinating piece by Raf Meert in the current issue of De Zytholoog, the magazine of Belgium’s beer consumer organisation Zythos, was prompted by the ‘200th anniversary’ of Lindemans, the lambic brewery in Vlezenbeek, Flemish Brabant, which was celebrated with some ballyhoo earlier this year.
 According to Meert’s researches, however, Lindemans’ official founding date of 1811 is 20 years too early.